librz/css-cookbook/dropdown/readme.md

 #### native tag

-1. '<select>' is an html native tag for displaying dropdown, but it's notoriously hard to style
+1. \<select> is an html native tag for displaying dropdown, but it's notoriously hard to style
-2. '<menu>' is another html tag, you may think it's probably a dropdown, but it's not.
+2. \<menu> is another html tag, you may think it's probably a dropdown, but it's not.
 Ref: [MDN menu tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/menu)

 #### custom dropdown not using the native select tag